-We also believe that the likelihood of an anchoring event occurring is determined in part by the social context in which the exchange takes place.
-Specifically, we argue that the likelihood of the anchoring event is based on what the focal individual has seen the target deliver to other members of the focal individual's reference group.
-What is relevant in these cognitions is whether the focal individual feels he or she has received treatment from the target that is consistent with what others have received from the target (Greenberg, 1993; Lind & Tyler, 1988; Lind, 2001).
-When the focal individual sees that they have received positive treatment that exceeds their needs yet is consistent with what others have received from the target, the chance of an anchoring event is decreased.
-This presence of similar treatment to others mitigates or mutes the emotional reaction because the focal individual sees that they are not the sole focus of the exchange.
-If, on the other hand, the benefit received by the person is not consistent with what is received by those in their referent social group or if it occurs in private, then they would feel singled out for consideration that is different from that received by what was their referent group.
+We also believe that the likelihood an anchoring event will occur is determined in part by the social context in which the exchange takes place.
+Specifically, we argue that the likelihood of the anchoring event is based on what the focal individual has seen the target deliver to other members of the focal individual's referent group.
+What is relevant in these cognitions is whether the focal individual feels he or she has received treatment from the target that is consistent with what others have received from the target (Greenberg, 1993; Lind, 2001; Lind & Tyler, 1988).
+When the focal individual sees that he or she has received positive treatment exceeding his or her needs, yet treatment that is consistent with what others have received from the target, the chance of an anchoring event is decreased.
+This presence of similar treatment to others mitigates or mutes the emotional reaction, because the focal individual sees that he or she is not the sole focus of the exchange.
+If, on the other hand, the benefit received by the person is not consistent with what those in the person's referent social group have received, or if the treatment occurs in private, then the person will feel singled out for consideration that is different from that received by members of his or her referent group.

 On the positive side, an exchange unique from others is likely to lead to a more individualized concern for the target's reasons for providing such overpayment.
-They are more likely to shift to seek to maximize the target's outcomes (without consideration for their own benefits) as a result of this emergent empathic concern for the individual who benefited them in an earlier exchange (Friedrichs, 1960).
-When the anchoring event is negatively valenced, the relationship rules used by the focal individual also changes from a preference for balance to a preference for different outcomes.
+The focal individual is more likely to shift to seek to maximize the target's outcomes (without consideration for his or her own benefits) as a result of this emergent empathic concern for the source of the benefit from the earlier exchange (Friedrichs, 1960).
+But when the anchoring event is negatively valenced, the relationship rules used by the focal individual also change, from a preference for balance to a preference for different outcomes.
 The intensity of the response is driven then by the strength of the social emotion associated with the anchoring event.
-If the social context of the negative exchange leads to an individual perceiving they were "singled out" for this negative outcome, then the individual will react more intensely to the outcome, and this would be expected to lead to a shift to conduct future interactions aimed at damaging the target.
-Lind and colleagues referred to this as "the vendetta effect."
-In their research, they found increased litigation by people as a motivated response to perceived unfair treatment at their dismissal from their job (Lind et al., 2000).
-In these cases, the focal individual becomes "other-focused" as a result of the diminution of his or her own identity that occurred in the focal anchoring exchange.
+If the social context of the negative exchange leads an individual to perceive he or she was "singled out" for this negative outcome, then the individual will react more intensely to the outcome, and this would be expected to lead to a shift to conducting future interactions aimed at damaging the target.
+Lind and colleagues (2000) called this "the vendetta effect."
+In their research they found increased litigation by people as a motivated response to perceived unfair treatment in dismissal from their job (Lind et al., 2000).
+In these cases the focal individual becomes other focused as a result of the diminution of his or her own identity that occurred in the focal anchoring exchange.

-Proposition 6: To the degree that the content of the exchange is perceived as unique to the focal individual and separate from how the target acts towards members of the individual's referent group, the more likely an anchoring event will occur.
+Proposition 6: To the degree that the content of an exchange is perceived as unique to the focal individual and separate from how the target acts toward members of the individual's referent group, the more likely it is that an anchoring event will occur.